wxWidgets/website/about/index.md

   10.5 and above.
 * **wxOSX/Cocoa**: For delivering 32-bit and 64-bit Cocoa-based applications on
   Mac OS X 10.5 and above.
-* **wxX11**: A port for Linux and Unix variants targetting X11 displays using wxWidgets' own widget set.
+* **wxX11**: A port for Linux and Unix variants targetting X11 displays using a generic widget set.
 * **wxMotif**: A port for Linux and Unix variants using OpenMotif or Lesstif widget sets.
-* **wxMGL**: A port for the MGL toolkit from SciTech Software Inc.

 ## Features and Functionality